Be the Best You to Be the Best Grandparent

 - Got certified as a life and weight loss coach (business number two after 50)

-At 58, I’m starting new projects, making new friends, and having new experiences.
+Now at 60, I’m starting new projects, making new friends, and having new experiences.

 Believe me, I was NOT like this in my 20’s, 30’s, or 40’s!
 I was afraid to try stuff and often quit way too soon.